 Connector - part of the Open Connector Framework (OCF)

-The OCF connector provides two APIs.
+An OCF connector provides four APIs.

 OCF connectors are not limited to representing Assets as they are physically implemented.
 An OCF connector can represent a simplified logical (virtual) asset, such as a data set, that is designed for the needs of a specific application or tool.
 This type of connector delegates the requests it receives to one or more physical data resources.
 It is called a virtual connector.